LandonMurr/CSCE3350-Project-1/README.md

 After saving the Canvas project instructions to Grok's memory, I sent the following prompt:

-Based on instructions provided, what are some libraries I may find helpful to complete this school project in Python?
+*"Based on instructions provided, what are some libraries I may find helpful to complete this school project in Python?
 Without showing me your solution, work through the project on your own, inform me of a general project structure, and procure a list of links to relevant sections of documentation within the libraries you use.
-My goal is to learn the process myself and write the code on my own.
+My goal is to learn the process myself and write the code on my own."*

 This gave me the list of resources provided above, a basic description of project structure, and a brief description of expected functionality for each file (including the test suite).